genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ### All Or Nothing

-The All Or Nothing strategy will process all rows in a single transaction using the Genesis Entity DB API.
-If one row fails then none of the rows are committed.
+The All Or Nothing strategy processes all rows in a single transaction using the Genesis Entity DB API.
+If one row fails, then none of the rows are committed.
-See [here](../../../02_database/05_database-interface/01_entitydb.md/#transactions) to check which databases support Entity DB transactions.
+This is only relevant to [databases that support Entity DB transactions](../../../02_database/05_database-interface/01_entitydb.md/#transactions).

 ```kotlin
 errorStrategy = AllOrNothing()